-Ideally delivered quarterly, the company address allows the leader to broadcast her message with focus and without filter.
+Ideally delivered quarterly, the company address allows the leader to broadcast their message with focus and without filter.
 Regular formal communication about the company improves morale and staff retention while also contributing to overall improvement in performance because everyone is working toward a common purpose.

-For some small business leaders, the thought of standing in front of their entire company brings back teenage dreams of center stage fame, while others can paint a vision of the future as beautiful as Van Gogh’s Starry Night.
+For some small business leaders, the thought of standing in front of their entire company brings back teenage dreams of centre stage fame, while others can paint a vision of the future as beautiful as Van Gogh’s Starry Night.
 But public speaking is not for everyone.

 Acknowledge the disappointments or short falls, but focus on the accomplishments of the firm.
 Highlight the company’s strengths, particularly where you excel as a team.
 Place more emphasis on the effort that was expended in the right direction, and less on the results.

-Q4 was tough – we lost a couple of great clients and a couple of nice opportunities slipped through our fingers.
+Example: Q4 was tough – we lost a couple of great clients and a couple of nice opportunities slipped through our fingers.
 We also won some contracts which helped keep us in line with our financial projections.
 I challenge anyone in the industry to beat our customer service team.
 The hours spent improving the overall customer experience have been some of the best spent over the past year.

 What is the one objective you want to pursue?
 If they remember nothing else, what should they remember?
 Think of Bill Clinton on the 1992 campaign trail – every activity was measured against his one priority “It’s the economy, stupid.”
 Have one focus that all departments can rally around and measure their activities against.